-Alongside my own research at the EUI and EIF, I was involved in a research project financed by the European Parliament and led by Professor Adrienne Héritier on “The European Parliament as a driving force of constitutionalisation“, and I am collaborating as a research associate in a project on the governance of the EU financial market, which is funded by the Swedish Research Council.
+Alongside my research at the EUI and EIF, I was involved in a research project financed by the European Parliament and led by Prof. Adrienne Héritier on “The European Parliament as a driving force of constitutionalisation“, and I am collaborating as a research associate in a project on the governance of the EU financial market, which is funded by the Swedish Research Council.
 Next to my research activities, I have taught courses on International Relations and European integration at the universities of Düsseldorf and Vienna.